For many companies, the annual year-end holiday party is their biggest chance to recognize and celebrate their employees.

 Murder mysteries are fun to solve.
 Let your team get their detective hats out to solve a company murder mystery!
-Hosting a murder mystery takes some upfront planning, but with a little planning (or outsourcing!), you can create a mysterious night your employees will be talking about for years to come.
+Hosting a murder mystery takes some upfront planning, but with a little planning (or outsourcing!), you can create a mysterious night your employees will talk about for years to come.

 10. Present a talent show

 Showcase the talents of your employees.
 You never know what kind of talent you might discover with your employees!
 Encourage your talented employees to sign up for time slots throughout the night.
-Your employees can show their talent for singing, playing instruments, poetry, any number of creative endeavors.
+Your employees can show their talent for singing, playing instruments, poetry—any number of creative endeavors.
 At the end of the night, you can crown a talent show winner, or you can just be blown away by the talent on your team.